msa-em/guide-tem-simulation/main.md

 This expression is singular at the origin due to the point charge of the nucleus, but that singularity gets smeared out due and numerically discretized in practical calculations (by default, GPAW smears the nuclear potentials with a Gaussian function).

-In Fig. [4](#fig:H_atom), we plot the exact solution of Eq.
-[29](#eq:H_potential) against the Kirkland IAM parameterization as well as a GPAW calculation (the code can be found on [GitHub](https://github.com/jacobjma/hands-on-guide-to-TEM-simulations/blob/main/notebooks/toma/H_atom.ipynb))..
+In [](#fig:H_atom), we plot the exact solution of [](#eq:H_potential) against the Kirkland IAM parameterization as well as a GPAW calculation (the code can be found on [GitHub](https://github.com/jacobjma/hands-on-guide-to-TEM-simulations/blob/main/notebooks/toma/H_atom.ipynb))..
 While all models agree perfectly near the nucleus (the discontinuous appearance of the line is due to a finite computational grid with a spacing of 0.02 Å), where the potential is the strongest, small differences emerge further away.
 In the case of the DFT model, the simulation box is finite in size, and thus the continuity requirement of the wavefunction and corresponding density slightly affect the long-range part of the calculated potential.
 The choice of exchange-correlation functional may also slightly influence the results.

 :::{figure} figures/H_atom.pdf
 :name: fig:H_atom